ippontech/blog-usa/posts/go-cli-from-scratch.md

 Created 'test.md' in '/Users/rodrigomoran/Workspace/gupi/test.md'
 ```

-As final command we'll include the ability to delete existing templates.
+A final command we'll include is the ability to delete existing templates.

 ### Add Delete Command
 Similar to a few other commands we need to validate the template we plan to remove actually exists.
 If it checks out then we'll use `os.Remove()` to delete the file from the folder.